 Net cash provided by operating activities.
-Net cash provided by operating activities in 2015 was \$440.8 million compared with net cash provided by operating activities of \$443.6 million in 2014 and \$522.4 million in 2013, respectively.
-The decrease in cash provided by operating activities in the year ended December 31, 2015 when compared to the same period in 2014 was primarily as a result of a decrease in results from operations driven by lower realized revenue per barrel sold mitigated by a positive change in working capital items.
-The increase in cash provided by operating activities in 2014 when compared to 2013 was primarily as a result of an increase in oil and gas revenues offset by a negative change in working capital items.
+Net cash provided by operating activities in 2016 was \$52.1 million compared with net cash provided by operating activities of \$440.8 million in 2015 and \$443.6 million in 2014, respectively.
+The decrease in cash provided by operating activities in the year ended December 31, 2016 when compared to the same period in 2015 was primarily a result of a decrease in results from operations driven by lower barrels sold related to the turret bearing issue and lower realized revenue per barrel sold.
+The decrease in cash provided by operating activities in 2015 when compared to 2014 was primarily as a result of a decrease in results from operations driven by lower realized revenue per barrel sold mitigated by a positive change in working capital items.

-The following table presents our liquidity and financial position as of December 31, 2015:
+The following table presents our liquidity and financial position as of December 31, 2016: